alopezlago/MODAQ/README.md

     -   Look into using a server to get this information (packet, teams, etc.)
     -   Consider adding dark-theme support: https://medium.com/better-programming/how-to-build-dark-and-light-theme-with-web-components-a63ca1570bfe
     -   Add escape hatches if things get stuck (adding teams, reading the rest of the packet, etc.)
+    -   Look into space optimizations to reduce the size of the bundle (e.g. code-splitting).
+When this was written the minimized bundle was 793 KB, which is above Webpack's recommended size of 244 KB.

 *   Could do this